[toggle title=”FLAVOR, INGREDIENTS & BREWING” state=”closed”]

-Nilgiri Black Loose Leaf Tea from the Tiger Hill Estate in Southern India is very smooth, naturally sweet with a distinct, fruit-like floral character.
+Nilgiri FBOP Black Loose Leaf Tea from the Tiger Hill Estate in Southern India is very smooth, naturally sweet with a distinct, fruit-like floral character.

 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

-BREWING INSTRUCTIONS – Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
-Tea strength is a personal decision, so please experiment to determine your preferences.
+Steep this tea multiple times.
+Loose-leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
+Tea strength is a personal decision.
+Please experiment to determine your preferences.

 Store in a dry place.